mya-ta/stock-crud-python/README.md

 #### History

+7th test > OK: CRUD/ can update with blank in price, quantity, image
+BUT: not yet show generated data in table like said in review meeting

 6th test > OK: CRUD/ can update with no blank in price, quantity, image

 5th test > OK: CRUD,update price, quantity, image
 BUT: can't update with no blank in price and quantity for update